philippesasseville/roadto4k-app/README.md

 # Running the app

-In the root folder run the command : npm run build
+In the root folder run theses command : npm install; npm run build;

 The app should be served at http://localhost:3000/